 The Whistler Train Wreck is free of snow in May and beautiful to hike

 It is hard to say enough about the Whistler Train Wreck.
 It is fantastic for so many reasons.
 First, its location.
 Just a short 10 minute drive gets you to the trailhead parking, just off of the Sea to Sky Highway south of the intersection at Function Junction.
 The hike begins at the Function trailhead to the Flank Trail next to Olive's Market.
 Immediately you are deep in the forest, then the trail bends left and under the Sea to Sky Highway.
 Through a narrow forest, now with the highway on your right.
-The trail then crosses the train tracks and within five minutes you can descend into the forest on your left to arrive at some amazing views of the Cheakamus River.
-The trail then runs along the river to more amazing viewpoints, then forces you back to the train tracks.
+The trail then crosses the train tracks and you arrive at some amazing views of the Cheakamus River.
+The trail then runs along the river to more amazing viewpoints, then forces you back toward the train tracks.
 Around a bend in the river, another trail, visible from the train tracks again heads into the trees on your left.
 Once again phenomenal views of the crashing river and then the amazing train wrecks come into view.
 They are amazing.
 Graffiti style paint brings the dingy wreckage to life with shockingly beautiful colours.
 The huge wrecks are enormous up close and mangled.
 Some on their sides, some upside down.
 Each one (there are several) is an interesting adventure to explore.
 A sort of wilderness art exhibit.
 The wreckage stretches for almost a kilometre and can bring out the kid in anyone.
 The area is very kid friendly as the trails are wide and generally flat.
 There are several extraordinarily surreal places to put up a tent or, as many often do, sleep on the edge of the incredible river or even in a wrecked car.
 There are indications in all the cars of thousands of past gatherings which gives the place a charm that seems characteristically Whistler.
 The Train Wreck is a spectacularly beautiful and interesting place, just like Whistler.

 Why should you hike Whistler Train Wreck?